 - Finally, ensure your content is easy to share.
 Include obvious sharing links and CTAs.

 Voice Search Will Have A Notable Impact on Search Rankings

 You get the idea.
 Hence, to optimize for voice search, carefully consider your keywords.
 Try to identify the longer phrases that people would use in everyday conversation.
 The longer and more natural colloquial sounding phrasing it is, the better.
 This is very different when people type as they tend to abbreviate.
-For example, a person might voice search, “What are the best SEO strategies for 2022” but, they will type the words, “SEO strategy 2022.
+For example, a person might voice search, “What are the best SEO trend strategies for 2023” but, they will type the words, “SEO strategy 2023."

 Mobile-Friendly Sites Are Never Going Out Of Style

 In June 2019, Google rolled out mobile-first indexing, which means that Google predominantly uses the mobile version of your content/website for indexing and ranking accordingly.
 Usually, the index used the desktop version of a page's content as the primary reference when evaluating the relevance of a page to a user's query.
 Since the majority of users now access Google Search with a mobile device, Google announced that the Googlebot will now primarily crawl and index pages with the smartphone agent going forward.

 Furthermore, starting July 1, 2019, mobile-first indexing is enabled by default for all new websites, whether they are new to the web or previously unknown to Google Search.
 For older or existing websites, Google will still continue to monitor and evaluate pages based on SEO best practices.